How Are Bridges Built?

 Different Types of Planning in Bridge Construction

-The major steps that are involved in the planning for bridge construction are:
+The major steps, or the x, that are involved in the planning for bridge construction are:

 - Study on Need for Bridge

 - Location study

 - Detailed Project Report